markmo/storms/report.md

 Data on fatality and injury was used as a measure of impact to population health, and the cost of property and crop damage has been used as a measure of economic impact.

-The research found that while severe weather events such as Tornados, Lightning, and Flash Floods were well represented in the [list of top causes](#top10health), also significant were events that occurred over a period of time such as heat waves.
+The research found that while acute weather events such as Tornados, Lightning, and Flash Floods were high in the [list of top causes](#top10health), also significant were events that occurred over a period of time such as heat waves.

-Top causes of fatality and injury and damage to the economy shared similar events.
-Tornados topped both lists by a significant margin.
-Heat waves in particular are a significant cause of death and injury, whereas water-related events such as flood and drought have a prominant impact to property and crops.
+In the period from 1950 to November 2011, Tornados have caused the most fatalities and injuries.
+Heat is also a significant cause of death and injury, whereas water-related events such as flood and drought have a prominant impact to property and crops.

+Floods were the most significant cause of damage to property and crops.
+The Napa Valley flood in 2006 had a particularly high cost (billions of dollars) probably as a result of the impact to high value vineyards and its impact on the wine industry.

 The [Results](#results) section lists the top event types impacting both population health and the economy.